Rodgers rallies Packers past 49ers 30-28 | Times Leader

 “How can you not be romantic about football?”
 Rodgers said.

-All that was left was for Crosby to make the kick and the Packers (2-1) to that came after they blew a 17-point lead.
+All that was left was for Crosby to make the kick and the Packers (2-1) to celebrate a win that came after they blew a 17-point lead.

 “Celebrating with the guys in the end zone, seeing that energy and feeling that juice, is what it’s all about,” Crosby said.
 “And then carrying on into the locker room and guys pouring water all over my head and everybody, that’s what this game is all about.
 It was really special.”